10yung/andyNo10.github.io/_posts/2016-02-05-how-require-module-works.markdown

 5. return module.exports object to a variable

-This is how Node ( v8 engine ) done for you, so you can use javascript function easily  and conveniently without worrying about the name and scope.
+This is how Node ( v8 engine ) do for you, so you can use javascript function easily  and conveniently without worrying about the name and scope.

 ---